-I shared in my last article the stressful demands and expectations my abuser had surrounding the holidays and how my life became much happier and more peaceful when shaking off those demands.
+I shared in my last article the stressful demands and expectations my ex had surrounding the holidays and how my life became much happier and more peaceful when shaking off those demands.
 The relief and joy that brings cannot be understated.
 It also cannot be understated the number of times and ways we manage to prevent ourselves from doing just that.

 Unshackling yourself from the demands and expectations of the abuser when you no longer have to answer to them is essentially pretty simple, because you no longer have him/her creating that pressure.
 But what do you do when shedding those expectations becomes more about you, your guilt, your loneliness, or your need for comfort?

 It took me a couple of years to redefine what I expected of myself and with the help of my therapist and some great friends, I developed some fool-proof ways to let myself enjoy the holidays without guilt or expectations.
 Each year is a little bit different but that’s the beauty!
 I no longer have cookie-cutter ideas of what the holidays “should” look like.
 Making some changes help you shed the expectations of ritual and conformity that can stifle your happiness.
 Here are some great ways to help shed expectations you may have around the holidays: